I was senior designer/developer at Dwell, an audio Bible app for iOS and Android.

 Dwell is live in the App Store and is being used by thousands of people to experience Scripture in a new way.
 With 4.9 stars and almost 2,000 ratings, it’s clearly resonating with its audience.

-Since launch, we’ve been adding new features, tightening up what already exists, and using user feedback to check our assumptions and guide the next phase of development.
-The next year will bring a honed and refined Dwell to an ever-growing audience as we improve the iOS version and introduce an Android version.
+After launch, I helped add new features, tightened up what already exists, and used user feedback to check our assumptions and guide the next phase of development.
+The next year brought a honed and refined Dwell to an ever-growing audience as we improved the iOS version and introduced an Android version.

 You can see Dwell for yourself here.